hisnameisjimmy/craft-homestead-vagrant/README.md

         $  sudo killall -HUP mDNSResponder && dscacheutil -flushcache && sudo apachectl restart

 4. Launch vagrant: `vagrant up`
    ...and hopefully (after a short wait while your Vagrant machine is set up) your vagrant installation should be all set.

-5. Because Craft has a couple issues with the version of php (7.1) and MySQL (5.7) included with Homestead, we need to make an adjustment to my.cnf.
-We also need to install mcrypt, or Craft won't startup.

-   Run `vagrant ssh` from your project folder, and run the following to install mcrypt:

-        $ sudo apt-get update
-        $ sudo apt-get install mcrypt php7.0-mcrypt php7.1-mcrypt
-        $ sudo apt-get upgrade

-  Then edit the mysql.cnf file to make mysql behave:

-        $ sudo vim /etc/mysql/my.cnf

-  At the bottom, paste the following:

-        [mysqld]
-        sql_mode=STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION

-  Save the file, then restart mysql:

-        $ sudo service mysql restart

    The webserver should now be accessible from `http://craft-dev.local/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one will automatically have been used to populate the database.
 Otherwise, you can install Craft by going to [http://craft-dev.local/admin/install](http://craft-dev.local/admin/install)